What companies the council owns and what they do.

 Goram Homes

-Goram Homes was set up in 2018 to increase the number of new homes built each year across Bristol.
-They do this by partnering with housing developers to build homes on sites across the city.
+Goram was set up in 2018 to increase the supply of new homes built each year.

 You can find out more about Goram Homes' housing plans on the Goram Homes website.